ludenus/wallpaper/README.md

 ## How to build
 ### Prerequisites

+* You have your own [Uunsplash_Application_ID](https://unsplash.com/documentation#creating-a-developer-account)
-Go is installed and the following env vars are set
+* Go is installed and the following env vars are set
 ```
    GOROOT=/usr/local/go # may be different, depends on OS
    GOPATH=$HOME/go